TheTrio/Covid19-India-Telegram-Bot/index.md

 ## How To Use

 The commands the bot takes, and their various parameters can be viewed by sending `/help` to the Telegram bot.
+However, for new users we recommend using the query builder which provides a hassle free approach to getting your desired information.
+To use the in built query builder, type `/helpmode`

 ## Contact us